punkish/punkish/docs/Biodiversity-Literature-Repository/index.md

 <img src="../img/biolitrepo.png" alt="The Biodiversity Literature Repository">

 <ul class="incremental">
-    <li>All data in BLR are published under the CC0 Public Domain Dedication.
+    <li>All data in BLR are published under the <a href="https://creativecommons.org/publicdomain/zero/1.0/" target="_blank">CC0 Public Domain Dedication</a>.
 In simple words, all data are free for anyone to use, anywhere, for any purpose.
 There are no restrictions imposed by Plazi.
 There is no need to ask permission.</li>
 </ul>

 ---